OpteBiz-Inc/factomes/docs/screens/ReasonCode.md

 In ReasonCode screen you have the following tabs.

 ## Downtime
-* Downtime screen in FactoMES module in Designer
+* Downtime screen helps you to set up downtime related reasons.
+These reasons can be general or can be specific to an Equipment.

 ![](../../../assets/images/screens/downtime.png)
 {: style="text-align:center;"}

 ## Scrap
-* Scrap screen in FactoMES module in Designer
+* Scrap screen helps you to set up quality issues related reasons.
+These reasons can be general or can be specific to an Equipment.

 ![](../../../assets/images/screens/scrap.png)
 {: style="text-align:center;"}